 A. Abandonment

 If you have abandoned the rental unit, the landlord may enter the unit, remove your belongings and change the locks.
-BUT the landlord must give notice and give you an opportunity to response.
+BUT the landlord must give notice and give you an opportunity to respon.
 Specifically, the landlord MUST:

 post a written notice on your home that states its belief that you have abandoned the rental unit; and